DeeMcCart/CI_PP2_HumbleNumble/README.md

 a.
 People who enjoy puzzle-solving<br>
 b.
 People who already play Wordle and are familiar with the user interface (e.g. grey, orange, green guess-letter evaluation; 6 tries,  grid layout)<br>
 c.
 People who want to have a reliable consistent experience through out the game (in other words, they want an opportunity to finish the game by reaching the end, and they want to be able to trust the process (ie they can understand how they move forward or backwards, and they dont feel it is unfair or impossible to complete).<br>
 d.
-People who like to practice their mathametical skills<br>
+People who like to practice their mathematical skills<br>

 * Game players
 * who enjoy mathematical puzzles